pjvds/ncqrs/Samples/VersioningSample/readme.txt

   This is to test that the old events can de-serialize correctly despite the namespace change.

-  TODO: Also need to investigate a change to the event name (eg for correcting typeos)

 * AppV3 represents a change to the event, this would be considered a new version of the event.